Navigating ARC-AGI: From Zero to One

 The Philosophy and Design of ARC-AGI

-The central tenet of ARC-AGI is that true, general intelligence is not demonstrated by the possession of a specific skill, but by the efficiency of acquiring new skills when faced with novel problems.
-This stands in stark contrast to many traditional AI benchmarks which measure performance on tasks that can be mastered through extensive training on massive datasets.
+The core idea is that intelligence isn't demonstrated by the possession of a specific skill, but by the efficiency of acquiring new skills when faced with a novel problem.
+That's almost the opposite of what most AI benchmarks reward, which is performance on tasks you can master by training on enough data.

-ARC-AGI circumvents this by designing tasks that are solvable using only a minimal set of Core Knowledge Priors.
-These are fundamental, universally shared cognitive building blocks that are either innate or acquired very early in development.
+ARC-AGI gets around this by relying on only a small set of Core Knowledge Priors โ cognitive building blocks that are either present at birth or picked up very early in life, with minimal explicit instruction.

 Key Concept: Core Knowledge Priors